-Eight units are required, not including GERM 101 and 102 (the eight may include the SIP), plus one cognate course in German or European studies from the list below.
+Eight units are required, not including GERM 101,102, or 201 (the eight may include the SIP), plus one cognate course in German or European studies from the list below.
 No more than two of these units may be earned during study abroad.